At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 Macy’s eyes filled.

 “I told him after the funeral,” she whispered.
-“I told him exactly what happened.
+“I told him everything.
 That there was no emergency.
 That I took them out because they were crying and I wanted an easy way to make them happy.
 He said…” Her face crumpled.
-“He said if the truth came out, you would never recover, and I’d lose Demi, and his family would destroy me, and none of it would bring the girls back.”
+“He said if the truth came out, you would never recover, I would lose Demi, his family would destroy me, and none of it would bring the girls back.”

 I could not speak.

-I could only look at her and understand, all at once, how two things could be true at the same time:
+I could only stand there and understand, all at once, how two things could be true at the same time:

 She had loved my daughters.